 - interactive pivot table grid and chart analysis

 The INNOVATE OPS API was developed during the redesign and new development of a Patent Monitoring System.
-Instead of the expensable and manual collecting of patents into a database before, this API enabled online searching and saving of patent data according to any definable profile.
-Although OPS doesn't offer complete information for every patent, at first it seemed to deliver enough information for doing the job the Patent Monitoring System standed for (e.g.: checking search profiles and inform about for new patents or patents changes).
+Instead of the costly and manual collecting of patents into a database before, this API enabled online searching and saving of patent data according to any definable profile.
+Although OPS doesn't offer complete information for every patent, at first it seemed to deliver enough information for doing the job the Patent Monitoring System stand for (e.g.: checking search profiles and inform about for new patents or patents changes).

 - Until now, in OPS it's not possible to search for text not indexed as English.